Ketel Marte Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 17th-ranked team ERA across all league pitching staffs (4.44).
+- The Cardinals have a 4.64 team ERA that ranks 19th across all league pitching staffs.

-- Cardinals pitchers combine to give up 19 total home runs at a clip of 1.1 per game (to rank 15th in the league).
+- The Cardinals rank 15th in baseball in home runs given up (20 total, 1.1 per game).

-- The Cardinals will send Montgomery (2-1) out to make his fourth start of the season.
-He is 2-1 with a 2.45 ERA and 17 strikeouts through 18 1/3 innings pitched.
+- Woodford gets the start for the Cardinals, his fourth of the season.
+He is 0-2 with a 5.65 ERA and 11 strikeouts in 14 1/3 innings pitched.

-- The left-hander last pitched on Thursday against the Pittsburgh Pirates, when he tossed 6 1/3 innings, allowing two earned runs while giving up six hits.
+- In his last outing on Saturday against the Pittsburgh Pirates, the right-hander threw 5 1/3 scoreless innings while surrendering seven hits.

+- The 26-year-old has a 5.65 ERA and 6.9 strikeouts per nine innings in three games this season, while giving up a batting average of .345 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.